 4. Eliminate Processed Sugars and Highly-Processed Foods

-Ideally, you do this anyways, but it’s even more important when you’re sick.
+Ideally you don’t eat a lot of sugar or highly processed foods anyways, but it’s even more important when you’re sick.
 Processed sugars and highly-processed foods (traditional ice cream, sugary soda, fast-food, etc.) compromise the lining and health of your digestive system thus can weaken your immune system.
 If you feel well enough to cook, make a big pot of nourishing soup.
 I keep frozen bone broth in my freezer for quick meals, and it can be a lifesaver if you ever get sick and can get out of bed.
 Always keep some in the freezer!

 5. Take a “Get Better” Bath

 A hot bath can soothe an aching body and help clear up your congestion.
-Adding a cup or two of epsom salts to your hot bath allow your body to absorb some of the magnesium for an even better muscle-calming effect.
-I also like to add a few drops of lavender essential oils for its relaxing qualities, and eucalyptus oil for it’s sinus clearing quality.
-Essential oils do not replace supplements, however they work on a sensory level and can promote feeling better.
+Adding a cup or two of Epsom salts to your hot bath allows your body to absorb some of the magnesium for an even better muscle-calming effect.
+I also like to add a few drops of lavender essential oils for its relaxing quality and eucalyptus oil for its sinus-clearing quality.
+Essential oils do not replace supplements, however, they work on a sensory level and can promote feeling better.
 Use the ones you like best.

 Elizabeth’s Get Better Bath:

 - 8 drops of lavender essential oil

 6. Sleep!
 Your body can’t heal unless you rest.